Invenergy Blog: November 07, 2018

 Even though technologies and policies differ from state to state, the overall consensus is the same: national security, climate change and energy dependence are all interconnected.
 Many military servicemembers have deployed to energy rich geographies, responded to extreme weather events or secured fuel supply lines to operate heavy equipment and machinery in the field of combat.

 As a U.S. Navy veteran who transitioned into the civilian workforce, I have drawn on the skills and experience I gained in the military in an industry that is serving part of the same national security mission as the military.

-I hope you will watch the video recap from the Veterans Energy Seminar and take a look at their, which showcases their great work.
+I hope you will watch the video recap from the Veterans Energy Seminar and take a look at their Impact Report, which showcases their great work.